Chapter 1: Pilot: Running

 The stranger forced the boy into his feet again pulling hard his hair.
 The little boy let escape a keening sound, and Angel lost it.

 Spike watched, wide-eyed, as the dark haired newcomer and the soldier rolled on the ground.
 He was pretty sure the new stranger was a vampire too, like himself.
 There was something about him that fascinated Spike.
 It's was like something, or someone, was singing inside his blood, reverberating into his bones.
-A wistful Sire? came out of is mouth, and at the sound of his voice, the fight stopped.
+A wistful Sire? came out of his mouth, and at the sound of his voice, the fight stopped.

-Angel, a hand wrapped around Riley's throat, looked up at the boy a few feets away of him.
+Angel, a hand wrapped around Riley's throat, looked up at the boy a few feets away from him.
 At first, he couldn't think.
 Then, he smelled it.
 That kid, that kid was a vampire, and not any vampire.
 He was Spike, his Childe.
 He couldn't understand how that was possible, but his senses weren't lying.

 Angel looked down again at the pathetic man under him.
 Tightening his grip around his neck, the vampire slammed him against the concrete.